Baja Fairy Duster: Charming Nonstop Bloomer

 Baja fairy duster or red fairy duster (Calliandra californica) is a medium size shrub that’s native to parts of the Sonoran Desert.
 It derives its common name from its red flowers that look like miniature feather dusters.
 Its lacy, fern-like leaves close up at night.

-Baja duster is an extremely low-maintenance plant.
-Once established, it needs minimal irrigation.
-It requires almost no pruning and produces no obvious litter.
+Baja duster is an extremely low-maintenance shrub.
+It needs minimal irrigation, requires almost no pruning, and produces very little litter.

-While they might not look like it, the flowers are heavy nectar-producers, making them wildlife magnets that attract hummingbirds, bees, butterflies, and even the occasional bat.
+While they might not look like it, the flowers are heavy nectar-producers that attract hummingbirds, bees, butterflies, and even the occasional bat.
 Its seeds are appreciated by numerous seed-eating birds, especially the local quail species.

-Baja fairy duster is reasonably critter-proof.
-Rabbits, deer, and javelinas usually leave it alone.
+Rabbits, deer, and javelinas usually leave Baja fairy duster alone.

 Why I Like This Plant